iamarkadyt/q3maps/README.md

 `Ctrl + LMB Drag` Select & drag a face.<br>
 `Shift + LMBC` Select an item (brush, entity, anything).<br>
 `Shift + LMB Drag` Select items in a brush mode.<br>
+`Shift + Ctrl + LMB Drag` Select individual faces in a brush mode.<br>
 `Middle MB Click` Pick a texture.<br>
+`Shift MMBC` Assign a current texture to a brush.<br>

 ### KDE Specific Shortcuts

 `Alt + RMB Drag` Easily resize KDE windows with 1px border.

+# Some tips

+* `T Junction Issues` Fighting stitching issues often includes caulking invisible faces and ensuring that visible faces are perfectly aligned to each other.
+If none of that helps, tweaking the geometry would resolve the problem.
+* `Radiant` Radiant (as of Gtk v1.6.4) needs to be restarted at least every 6 hours of continuous work to avoid possible issues of brush mutation.